See further, see more and sail faster... Will Bruton investigates the navigation benefits that augmented reality is bringing

 Raymarine claims its new Quantum Chirp radome is the lightest and most efficient radar in its class.
 Chirp technology is…

-Apart from telling the time, one of the most useful functions on the ground-breaking Garmin Quatix watch is the tidal…
+Apart from telling the time, one of the most useful functions on the ground-breaking Garmin Quatix sailing watch is the…

 All of this has made the marine electronics market more competitive, with each manufacturer driving hard to capture the market at the point of purchase.
 After all, once purchased, you often commit to that brand of electronics throughout your yacht.